Authentication and access control

 Optionally, you can configure your Google Cloud Identity account (or GSuite account) to federate with an external SAML 2.0 Identity Provider (IdP) to verify user credentials.
 Google Cloud Identity can federate with Microsoft Entra ID, Okta, Ping, and other IdPs.
 However, Databricks only interacts directly with the Google Identity Platform APIs.

-You can use SCIM, or System for Cross-domain Identity Management, an open standard that allows you to automate user provisioning, to sync users and groups automatically from your identity provider to your Databricks account.
-SCIM streamlines onboarding a new employee or team by using your identity provider to create users and groups in Databricks and give them the proper level of access.
+You can sync users and groups automatically from your identity provider to your Databricks account using SCIM.
+SCIM is an open standard that allows you to automate user provisioning.
+SCIM enables a consistent onboarding and offboarding process.
+It uses your identity provider to create users and groups in Databricks and give them the proper level of access.
 When a user leaves your organization or no longer needs access to Databricks, admins can terminate the user in your identity provider, and that user’s account is also removed from Databricks.
-This ensures a consistent offboarding process and prevents unauthorized users from accessing sensitive data.
+This prevents unauthorized users from accessing sensitive data.
 For more information, see Sync users and groups from your identity provider.

 Secure API authentication with OAuth